|

 40-foot high cube

 Most of the time, FCL quotes on cargo transportation from the USA would be DOOR-PORT FOB vessel or FREE OUT.
-Specifically, EXW (Ex Works) at the named place of cargo pickup TO the named destination seaport CY, and FOB (Free On Board) ship's rail at the named port of origin.
+Specifically, EXW (Ex Works) at the named place of the load pickup TO the named destination seaport CY, and FOB (Free On Board) ship's rail at the named port of origin.

 That means that FCL quotes to ship from the USA contain charges related to: